HOW TO CREATE A MINIMALIST FAMILY HOME FOR FAMILY NOT CLUTTER

 That includes toys, paperwork, clothes and laundry and everything else!

-Minimalism is not about taking everything away or forcing you and your family to live with nothing.
+As I mentioned in the introduction to this article, Minimalism is not about getting rid of all your stuff or forcing you and your family to live with nothing.

 Minimalism, despite its name, is actually about giving you more – time, space and freedom for the important things in life.